Hyperasymptotic approximation to the top, bottom and charm pole mass: Top mass

 \subsection{$|u|=1$ renormalons}

 The perturbative expansion of ${\cal F}(\m,n_f)$ is free of the $u=1/2$ renormalon.
 Therefore, it is the ideal object on which to study the subleading renormalons of the pole mass.
 In principle, these are located at $u=1$ and $u=-1$.
 The existence of an infrared renormalon at $u=1$ has been a matter of debate \cite{Neubert:1996zy}.
 The existence of an ultraviolet renormalon at $u=-1$ can be established in the large $\beta_0$ approximation \cite{Ball:1995ni,Neubert:1994vb} but not beyond.
 With respect to this discussion some interesting observations can be drawn out of our analysis.
 The coefficients $f_n$ show an interesting dependence in $n_f$ (with changes of sign of different powers of $n_f$).
 In Table \ref{Tab:alCalF} we give the numbers of $f_n$ for different values of $n_f$ and also in the large $\beta_0$ approximation.
 We observe that for $n_f=3$ the ${\cal O}(\al^4)$ flips sign.
 For $n_f=6$, the ${\cal O}(\al^3)$ and ${\cal O}(\al^4)$ flip sign.
 The situation is somewhat puzzling.
 Let us first note that the sign of the coefficients would be interchanged compared with the large $\beta_0$ predictions (for $n_f=3$).
 This could still be understood from a $u=-1$ renormalon if $Z_{-2}^X$ flips sign from the large $\beta_0$ prediction to real QCD.
 This would indicate a large dependence of $Z_{-2}^X$ on $n_f$ compared with what has been seen for $Z_m^X$, where the large $\beta_0$ approximation gave the right sign and order of magnitude.
 For $n_f \rightarrow \infty$, the results agree with QED expectations ($\beta_0$ becomes negative and the perturbative series is non sign-alternating).
 For $n_f=6$ we observe that the last two terms are negative.
 One may then wonder if what we are seeing for $n_f=6$ (and maybe also for $n_f=3$) is that the $u=-1$ renormalon becomes effectively infrared.
-Obviously, we need higher order coefficients $f_n$ to clarify this issue.
+Obviously, we need higher order coefficients $f_n$ to clarify this issue.\footnote{The coefficients of the perturbative expansion of the pole mass itself are also a polynomial in powers of $n_f$.
+The sign dependence of the different powers of $n_f$ has been studied in \cite{Kataev:2018gle,Kataev:2018mob}.}

 It is usual lore that infrared renormalons dominate over ultraviolet ones (this is somewhat based on large $\beta_0$ analyses where ultraviolet renormalons are typically suppressed by the factor $\sim e^{d \frac{c_X}{2}}$ whereas infrared renormalons are enhanced by the factor $\sim e^{-d \frac{c_X}{2}}$).
 If we take this seriously, and also the numbers we obtain for $f_n$ as an indication of the existence of the $u=-1$ renormalon, this may indicate that the $u=1$ renormalon is indeed zero.
 In this respect, it is worth mentioning the analysis of \cite{Bazavov:2018omf} where the NP correction associated to the $u=1$ renormalon was found to be zero within errors.
 This is consistent with this discussion.